ravinalamada/mycolive_technical_test/README.md

 We warmly welcome you on behalf of the MYCOlive development team.

-This is the welcome page of your `HomeWork`, this is a Laravel + MYSQL project, which have been dockerize inside a container together with MYSQL database.
+This is the welcome page of your `HomeWork`, this is a Laravel + MYSQL project, which have been dockerized inside a container together.

-> 💡 If you are unfamiliar with Docker, might worth check this [few minutes intro](https://www.youtube.com/watch?v=Gjnup-PuquQ&ab_channel=Fireship)
+> 💡 If you are not familiar with Docker, might worth check this [few minutes intro](https://www.youtube.com/watch?v=Gjnup-PuquQ&ab_channel=Fireship)

 <br />
 <br />